simolus3/drift/docs/content/en/docs/Using SQL/moor_files.md

 Moor files are a new feature that lets you write all your database code in SQL - moor will generate typesafe APIs for them.

 ## Getting started
 To use this feature, lets create two files: `database.dart` and `tables.moor`.
-The Dart file is pretty straightforward:
+The Dart file only contains the minimum code to setup the database:
 ```dart
 import 'package:moor/moor.dart';